vmware-archive/octant/examples/in-cluster/README.md

-# Running clustereye in cluster
+# Running octant in cluster

 This directory contains Kubernetes manifests for running the dashboard in a cluster.